github-pfeifer-syscon-de/genericImg/README.md

 To build use from project dir:
 <pre>
 autoreconf -fis
-./configure --prefix=/usr...
+./configure --prefix=/usr
 make
 </pre>
-If you prefer "out of tree" do:
+If you prefer to compile "out of tree" do:
 <pre>
 autoreconf -fis
 mkdir build
 cd build
-../configure --prefix=/usr...
+../configure --prefix=/usr
 make
 </pre>
-Using usr is a suggestion, as other locations may require some lib/pkg/-path tweaking for later steps to find this lib, so use it, unless you know what your are doing, as always ;)
+Using <code>/usr</code> is a suggestion, as other locations may require some lib/pkg/-path tweaking for later steps to find this lib, so use it, unless you know what you are doing, as always ;)

-The build-scripts adhere to to the auto-make conventions, this is: [wave hand] there is no default optimization.
+The build-scripts adhere to the autotools conventions, this is: [wave hand] there is no default optimization.
 So if you are interested in getting the best build for your local machine use:
 <pre>
 make CXXFLAGS="-mtune=native -march=native -O3"
 </pre>

 ## Windows